rondilley/difftree/README.md

 ## Bugs

-I am not a programmer by any strech of the imagination.
+I am not a programmer by any stretch of the imagination.
 I have attempted to remove the obvious bugs and other programmer related errors but please keep in mind the first sentence.
 If you find an issue with code, please send me